agb-mobile/AndroidVersion/README.md

 }
 ```

-#### Flavour combinations
+#### Flavor combinations

-Beside configuring version based on flavours and build types you can also do that on combinations of them when using
+Beside configuring version based on flavors and build types you can also do that on combinations of them when using
 multiple variant dimensions.
 Combinations are calculated based on dimension order.
-For example if you have `flavour1`
+For example if you have `flavor1`
-and `flavour2` that are in different dimensions you could do configuration for `flavour1Flavour2` and also
+and `flavor2` that are in different dimensions you could do configuration for `flavor1Flavor2` and also
-`flavour1Flavour2Debug`.
+`flavor1Flavor2Debug`.
 If you define both second one will override first one if they have sem properties set.

 #### Version code types